Back to Blog

 Owner Response RateMediumResponding to reviews signals active management.
 Google values engagement as a quality indicator.

-How Reviews Affect the Local Pack
+How Do Reviews Affect the Local Pack?

 The Local Pack — those 3 business listings that appear at the top of Google Maps results — is where the real value is.
 Businesses in positions 1-3 receive approximately 42% of all clicks, while positions 4-10 receive only 13% combined.